 Complications of long-term contraceptive therapy.
-Consequences of refusal of contraception.
-The pills can affect fertility
+Consequences of refusing contraception.
+The pill may affect fertility

 Those who firmly believe in the harmlessness of hormonal contraceptives are not recommended to read this article - you will find too much negativity in it.
-At the same time, it is necessary and very important for every woman to know the consequences of taking hormonal drugs that prevent unwanted pregnancies.
-Possess information, even if it concerns such an unpleasant aspect as , vital.
-Only in this case it is possible to protect oneself from serious diseases and disturbances in the normal functioning of all body systems, which may result from the use of artificial hormones.
+At the same time, knowing the consequences of taking hormonal medications to prevent unwanted pregnancy is necessary and very important for every woman.
+Own information, even if it concerns such an unpleasant aspect as , vital.
+Only in this case can you protect yourself from serious illnesses and disruptions in the normal functioning of all body systems, which can result from the use of artificial hormones.

 First, some general information.
 When a person is healthy, when all organs and systems are working normally, all processes in his body are regulated.
-Therefore, the hormonal background is also in order, since hormones are produced in the required amount.
+Consequently, the hormonal background is also in order, since hormones are produced in the required quantities.

-The harm of hormonal contraceptives lies in the fact that they roughly interfere with this mechanism, fine-tuned by nature itself.
-And as we know, any violent intervention from the outside cannot but cause negative reactions, consequences, changes.
+Harm of hormonal contraceptives lies in the fact that they rudely interfere with this mechanism, fine-tuned by nature itself.
+And as we know, any violent intervention from the outside cannot but cause negative reactions, consequences, and changes.

-The use of hormonal contraceptives for several years leads to a rapid aging of the whole organism, which becomes impossible to prevent and stop in the future.
-But the hardest consequences of taking birth control pills are transferred after the end of the course.
-The body "gets used" to artificial hormones, and when their amount drops sharply, the entire hormonal system as a whole experiences severe stress.
-From now on, all the forces of the woman's body are aimed at restoring the ideal balance, but, unfortunately, it is no longer possible to return to the original state.
-Therefore, after such shocks, the functions of the body finally deteriorate.
+The use of hormonal contraceptives for several years leads to rapid aging of the entire body, which in the future becomes impossible to prevent and stop.
+But the most severe consequences of taking birth control pills are suffered after the end of the course.
+The body “gets used” to artificial hormones, and when their quantity decreases sharply, the entire hormonal system as a whole experiences severe stress.
+All the forces of a woman’s body are now aimed at restoring the ideal balance, but, unfortunately, it is no longer possible to return to the original state.
+Therefore, after such shocks, the functions of the body completely deteriorate.

-Hormones suppress the maturation and release of the egg, damage the function of the ovaries (gonads), and inhibit the regulatory functions of the hypothalamus.
-That is, natural connections are grossly violated and in their place there are connections of artificial interaction of all parts of the genitourinary (primarily) system.
+Hormones suppress the maturation and release of the egg, damage the functions of the ovaries (sex glands), and inhibit the regulatory functions of the hypothalamus.
+That is, natural connections are grossly violated and in their place there appear connections of artificial interaction between all parts of the genitourinary (primarily) system.
 As a result, the ovaries become smaller, the blood vessels in them narrow, and the supply of nutrients decreases.
-The normal functioning of the ovaries becomes impossible.
+It becomes impossible for the ovaries to function normally.
 Exactly the same changes take place in all other parts of the female reproductive system.

-Under the influence of contraceptive drugs, changes occur on the uterine lining that can lead to precancerous diseases.
-The structure of the tissues of the cervix can be damaged so much that it can cause the formation of cancerous tumors.
-Any deviation in the work of the genital organs is certainly reflected in the structure of the tissues of the mammary glands, as a result of which the risk of adenomas, nodular and diffuse mastopathies, and breast cancers increases.
+Under the influence of contraceptive drugs, changes occur in the uterine mucosa that can lead to precancerous diseases.
+The tissue structure of the cervix can become so damaged that it causes the formation of cancerous tumors.
+Any deviation in the functioning of the genital organs is certainly reflected in the structure of the tissues of the mammary glands, as a result of which the risk of adenomas, nodular and diffuse mastopathy, and breast cancer increases.

-The harm of hormonal contraceptives oral administration is also observed when they enter the gastrointestinal tract.
-Tablets become an irritating factor for the mucous membranes of the stomach and intestines, resulting in the development of gastritis, ulcers, duodenitis.
+Harm of hormonal contraceptives oral administration is also observed when they enter the gastrointestinal tract.
+The tablets become an irritant for the mucous membranes of the stomach and intestines, resulting in the development of gastritis, ulcers, and duodenitis.
 The natural flora of the gastrointestinal tract is noticeably disrupted, which leads to diseases such as dysbiosis and colitis.

-The liver, pancreas, kidneys - all these important organs are also affected by artificial hormones.
-Under the influence of toxic substances, which, in fact, are hormonal contraceptives, these organs are destroyed, which causes the occurrence of cirrhosis, hepatitis, liver adenomas, pancreatitis and cholecystitis, diabetes.
+The liver, pancreas, kidneys - all these important organs also fall under the negative influence of artificial hormones.
+Under the influence of toxic substances, which, in fact, are hormonal contraceptives, these organs are destroyed, which causes the occurrence of cirrhosis, hepatitis, liver adenoma, pancreatitis and cholecystitis, and diabetes.

-Further, the composition of the blood changes, its coagulability increases, and thromboembolism begins.
-As a result, the risk of myocardial infarction and stroke increases at a young age.
-As a result of prolonged use of hormonal drugs, the condition of the blood vessels deteriorates, which automatically leads to hypertension, increased blood pressure, etc., the work of the urinary and endocrine systems is disrupted.
-The functions of the thyroid gland are completely imbalanced, there are noticeable changes in the functioning of the immunological system.
+Next, the composition of the blood changes, its coagulability increases, and thromboembolism begins.
+As a result, the risk of myocardial infarction and stroke increases even at a young age.
+As a result of long-term use of hormonal drugs, the condition of the blood vessels worsens, which automatically leads to hypertension, increased blood pressure, etc. The functioning of the urinary and endocrine systems is disrupted.
+The functions of the thyroid gland become completely imbalanced, and noticeable changes occur in the functioning of the immunological system.

-Under the influence of hormonal contraceptives, metabolism is disrupted, that is, a rapid weight gain occurs.
-The nervous system is also affected, which affects the normal sleep and behavior of a woman.
-This manifests itself in insomnia, irritability, unreasonable aggression, frequent depression, headaches.
+Under the influence of hormonal contraceptives, metabolism is disrupted, which means rapid weight gain occurs.
+The nervous system is also affected, which affects the woman’s normal sleep and behavior.
+This manifests itself in insomnia, irritability, unreasonable aggression, frequent depression, and headaches.

-Everything that we talked about is far from a complete picture of all possible negative changes occurring in a woman's body under the influence of hormonal drugs.
-Of course, in some cases, when hormones are prescribed as a remedy for serious illnesses or as a means for the treatment of infertility, their use is justified.
-As for contraceptive hormonal drugs, you need to think seven times before choosing for yourself just such a method of preventing pregnancy.
+Everything we have talked about is far from a complete picture of all possible negative changes occurring in a woman’s body under the influence of hormonal drugs.
+Of course, in some cases, when hormones are prescribed as a treatment for serious illnesses or as a means to treat infertility, their use is justified.
+As for hormonal contraceptive drugs, you need to think seven times before choosing this particular method of birth control for yourself.

-Contraception is not only protection against unwanted pregnancy, but also a way to maintain health and the ability to give birth to the desired healthy child.
+Contraception is not only protection against unwanted pregnancy, but also a way to maintain health and the opportunity to give birth to the desired healthy child.

-Family planning is a priority for contraception.
-Currently, the choice of modern methods of contraception is very large.
-It is best to seek the advice of a specialist in choosing a contraceptive method, rather than trying to choose them yourself, since each method has its own contraindications and side effects, which depend on the woman's age.
+Family planning is a contraceptive priority.
+Currently, the choice of modern contraceptive methods is very large.
+It is best to seek advice from a specialist on choosing a contraceptive method, rather than trying to choose them yourself, since each method has its own contraindications and side effects, which depend on the woman’s age.

-Incorrectly selected methods of contraception can be not only useless, but also cause complications of the hormonal, genitourinary, cardiovascular systems, as well as the gastrointestinal tract and other systems and organs of a woman.
-The essence of hormonal contraception is the use of synthetic estrogenic and gestagenic or only progestogenic components, which are analogous to a woman's natural sex hormones.
-Hormonal contraception is the most effective and most common method of birth control.
+Incorrectly selected methods of contraception can not only be useless, but also cause complications in the hormonal, genitourinary, cardiovascular systems, as well as the gastrointestinal tract and other systems and organs of a woman.
+The essence of hormonal contraception is the use of synthetic estrogen and progestogen or only progestogen components, which are analogues of a woman’s natural sex hormones.
+Hormonal contraception is an effective and most common method of birth control.

 There is the following classification of hormonal contraceptives: